 It looks awkward to you.
 You want to tell them that there is no such place (though you don’t know for sure and your knowledge is limited to your senses and logic).
 You too start driving fast to help them.
 Those cars without drivers soon get along with each other, make a stop every now and then, discuss those believers and followers (mostly either criticizing or making fun of them, rarely trying to help them).
 Your little group neither have a name nor any rules.
 You device new instruments to make your life and others life easier.
 With the advances in your brain and the technology that it devised, you re-affirm that such an oasis does not exist.
 The distance between your group and the believer’s group increases.

-En-route, you see little groups of car owners who are not interested in the race, but enjoy being together, happily singing, dancing, helping each others, taking care of each others etc. They just live in the moment.
+En-route, you see little groups of car owners who are not interested in the race, but enjoy being together, happily singing, dancing, helping each other, taking care of each other etc. They just live in the moment.
 You are surprised to see them and choose to be with them for a while to learn their lifestyle.
 However, their lifestyle looks too dumb, lazy & unproductive to you.
-You soon leave the place to join with your group.
+You soon leave the place to join your group.

 No one knows about that Oasis.

 Most of us are running a race, rather than enjoying the ride.
 A race, not limited only to religion, but spans across several non-essential aspects of life.
 The journey has started already and it is going to end eventually.
 I don’t want to waste time running this race anymore.
 I simply want to enjoy the ride.
 How?.
 I don’t know.
 I hope I will be able to do it before the journey ends !!!You are here : home > categories > thought-experiments

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|